 Real Estate Property Website Strategy: Converting Buyers to Leads

 Your real estate website shows listings.
 Your conversion rate is 0.5%.
 You generate 5 leads from 1,000 visitors.
-According to NAR's 2024 digital marketing study, real estate websites with strategic buyer journeys convert at 2-3%, while standard listing sites convert at 0.5-1%.
+In our experience, real estate websites with strategic buyer journeys consistently convert at higher rates than standard listing sites.
 Most agents build listing sites, not buyer conversion machines.
 Your website should qualify buyers, answer objections, and guide them to scheduling tours.
 You're not selling listings, you're converting interest into meetings.

 Key Takeaways

-- 73% of home buyers search online before contacting agent; site experience determines if they call you (NAR, 2024)
+- The large majority of home buyers search online before contacting an agent; site experience determines if they call you

 - Mortgage calculator, neighborhood guides, and buyer education content increase lead quality 3x